itzg/docker-minecraft-server/README.md

   ![](docs/modrinth-project-id.drawio.png)
 - The project page URL, such as <https://modrinth.com/modpack/cobblemon-fabric>.
 As described below, this can further be the page URL of a modpack's version page.

+The automatic modpack version resolving can be narrowed in a few ways:

-By default, the latest available version of the Modrinth modpack is selected based upon the value of `MODRINTH_DEFAULT_VERSION_TYPE`, which defaults to "release".
-Other valid values are "beta" and "alpha".
+The latest release or beta version, respectively, of the Modrinth modpack is selected when `VERSION` is "LATEST" or "SNAPSHOT".
+That can be overridden by setting `MODRINTH_DEFAULT_VERSION_TYPE` to "release", "beta", or "alpha".

+Furthermore, the resolved modpack version can be narrowed by setting `VERSION` to a specific Minecraft version, such as "1.19.2".

-The selected version can also be narrowed by a few means: If wanting to use a particular mod loader, set `MODRINTH_LOADER` to either "forge" or "fabric" (Quilt support is coming soon).
-Since the overall `VERSION` gets dictated by the modpack, a specific modpack Minecraft version can be specified by setting `MODRINTH_MC_VERSION` to a valid version, such as "1.19.2".
+The selected version can also be narrowed to a particular mod loader by setting `MODRINTH_LOADER` to either "forge" or "fabric" (Quilt support is coming soon).

-A specific version of modpack file can be specified by passing the version's page URL to `MODRINTH_PROJECT`, such as <https://modrinth.com/modpack/cobblemon-fabric/version/1.3.2> or by setting `MODRINTH_VERSION_ID` to the version ID located in the Metadata section, as shown here
+Instead of auto resolving, a specific version of modpack file can be specified by passing the version's page URL to `MODRINTH_PROJECT`, such as <https://modrinth.com/modpack/cobblemon-fabric/version/1.3.2> or by setting `MODRINTH_VERSION` to the version ID or number located in the Metadata section, as shown here

 ![](docs/modrinth-version-id.drawio.png)